How nearbound can help keep and win back customers

 There are over 30,000 SaaS companies today.
 Customers are overwhelmed with information, ads, spammy emails, manufactured social proof, identical 4.7-star ratings, and grandiose claims.
 They don’t want you to sell them, and they don’t trust the content they find from Google like they once did.

 Increasingly, people are looking to nodes of trust in their networks to make buying and renewal decisions.
-Those are the influencers you should be partnering with.

 The partnerships flywheel